-Hi, I’m Saira, mother of two and lover of food.
-I live in New York City, and like so many people here, my story stretches far beyond the grid of Manhattan.
-I grew up in a London suburb to a Punjabi family who lived by a simple belief that family dinners can be spontaneous, sometimes-messy, and always-delicious.
+Saira is a mother of two and lover of food.
+She lives in New York City, and like so many people here, her story stretches far beyond the grid of Manhattan.
+She grew up in a London suburb to a Punjabi family who lived by a simple belief that family dinners can be spontaneous, sometimes-messy, and always-delicious.

-From London I moved on to Italy, France, and eventually New York, deepening and adding layers to my approach to food at every step of the journey.
-Now, living with my two boys and husband in New York, efficiency rules the day.
-I say this as someone who graduated from the French Culinary Institute, has appeared in the New York Times and on Food Network’s Rewrapped… but also as a mom: fussing over an authentic, perfectly-executed biryani counts for nothing when you only have 15 minutes to prepare dinner between taekwondo practice and mediating fights over Fortnite.
+As a graduate from the French Culinary Institute, appeared in the New York Times and on Food Network’s Rewrapped…, but also as a mother, Saira believes firmly in one thing: fussing over an authentic, perfectly-executed biryani counts for nothing when you only have 15 minutes to prepare dinner between taekwondo practice and mediating fights over Fortnite.

-That’s what my cooking classes in NYC are about: recapturing the sense of fun and discovery that’s still possible in home cooking, if you open yourself up to it.
+Saira prides her cooking classes in NYC on this ideology: recapturing the sense of fun and discovery that’s still possible in home cooking, if you open yourself up to it.

-Consider this blog an extension of those classes: a friendly, supportive resource for building skills in the kitchen, learning and sharing recipes, and discovering your own taste and culinary style.
-So grab yourself a cup of tea and join the community.
+This blog is an extension of those classes: a friendly, supportive resource for building skills in the kitchen, learning and sharing recipes, and discovering your own taste and culinary style.
+So grab yourself a cup of tea and join the community!
 Your spice rack isn’t as scary as it seems.